cfsworkload/mobileTelco/README.md

 3. Check you list of servers to make sure the server was created.

 	`mfp server info`
+4. Start your local mfp server so additional mfp commands, such as mfp push, can be run.

+	`mfp start`

 ## Create the MobileFirst server files
 To have a MobileFirst project run on a MobileFirst server, a runtime environment must be included on the server.
 This is done by adding a .war file for the MobileFirst project to the server.
 Files created in this section are created in the TelcoReadyAppMFP/bin folder.